-A Statutory Plant Health Notice (SPHN) was issued in 2018 resulting in a large amount of larch being removed from compartment 25 due to Phytophthora ramorum.
-In wetter parts other conifers such as lodgepole pine and sitka spruce were prone to wind blow and for this reason several areas have been felled and replanted with mixed broadleaves.
+In wetter parts of compartment 25 conifers such as larch, lodgepole pine and Sitka spruce were prone to wind blow and for this reason several areas were felled in 2018 and replanted with mixed broadleaves by 2020.

 Throughout East Woods the ground flora varies with ground conditions.
 When compared with other sites of conservation interest, the value of these woodland blocks is limited by their relatively small size and high edge effect, combined with the presence of a high proportion of non-native species.
 Unfortunately, all three woodland blocks also suffer from regular vandalism and fires and also suffer from regular household dumping.